Camgamez/siadam/project_sumary.md

  1. We have to design a database with at least 10 different entities.
  2. From the database created we must show 18 different functioning queries.
- - Extra points if there is a dataentry app.